AbstractSDK/abstract/framework/docs/src/1_products/1_cw_orchestrator.md

 reduces testing and deployment overhead.
 These interfaces can be seamlessly combined into a single object, fostering easier integration and collaboration.

-Furthermore, cw-orchestrator allows for code reusability between testing and deployments, establishing itself as our primary tool in making Abstract's infrastructure highly available.
+Furthermore, cw-orchestrator allows for code reusability between testing and deployments, making it our primary tool in enabling Abstract's infrastructure to be highly available.

 ## Usage

-Here's a snippet that sets up the **complete Abstract SDK framework** on a cw-multi-test environment, and deploys the Counter App to the framework.
+Here's a snippet that sets up the **complete Abstract SDK framework** on a cw-multi-test environment, and deploys the Counter App to the App store.

 ```rust,no_run
 // Create a sender and instantiate the mock environment